axeluhl/sailing-analytics/wiki/typical-data-mining-scenarios.md

 ### Implement domain specific Aggregators

 It may be necessary, that your data mining bundle needs domain specific [Aggregators](/wiki/data-mining-architecture#Aggregators).
-For example to compute the aggregations for domain specific Key Figures (like `Distance`), that can't be done by the domain independent aggregators (located in `com.sap.sse.datamining.impl.components.aggregators`).
-To do this perform the following steps:
+For example to compute the aggregations for domain specific Key Figures (like `Distance`), that can't be done by the domain independent Aggregators (for example the Aggregators for numerical values located in `com.sap.sse.datamining.impl.components.aggregators`).
+Examples for domain specific aggregators can be found in the package `com.sap.sailing.datamining.impl.components.aggregators`.

+There are several base classes for Aggregators that should be used for different purposes:

+* Every base class has two generic type attributes.
+The `ExtractedType` for the type of the extracted values (return type of the Extraction Function) and the `AggregatedType` for the resulting aggregation.
+	* The `InputType` of an Aggregator is `GroupedDataEntry<ExtractedType>`.
+	* The `ResultType` of an Aggregator is `Map<GroupKey, AggregatedType>`.
+* The base classes handles the concurrency, so that the concrete Aggregators can be implemented as if its methods are called sequential.
+* If the aggregation can be calculated incrementally with each new input element use `AbstractParallelGroupedDataAggregationProcessor`.
+For example to calculate the sum.
+	* The abstract method `void handleElement(InputType element)` has to perform the incremental calculation.
+	* The abstract method `ResultType getResult()` has to return the aggregation.
+* If the data has to be stored before the aggregation can be calculated, use `AbstractParallelGroupedDataStoringAggregationProcessor`.
+For example to calculate the median.
+	* The abstract method `void storeElement(InputType element)` has to store the element in an internal collection.
+This collection has to be a member of the concrete Aggregator.
+	* The abstract method `ResultType getResult()` has to calculate and return the aggregation.
+* If the aggregation is of the kind, that a single value is picked from the collection of input elements use `AbstractParallelSingleGroupedValueAggregationProcessor`.
+For example to calculate the minimum or maximum.
+	* This base class is special, because it has only the generic type attribute `ValueType`.
+This means that the `ExtractedType` is equal to the `AggregatedType`.
+	* The abstract method `ValueType compareValuesAndReturnNewResult(ValueType currentResult, ValueType newValue)` has to compare the current result with the new value and return the new result.
-* Implement your own aggregator according to the advice in [Data Mining Architecture](/wiki/data-mining-architecture#Aggregators).
+* For detailed information about Aggregators see [Data Mining Architecture](/wiki/data-mining-architecture#Aggregators).

-* Provide a `AggregationProcessorDefinition` for the new aggregator in the corresponding method of the `DataMiningBundleService` of your data mining bundle.
+The next step is to define a `AggregationProcessorDefinition` for the new Aggregator.

+* This definition is used by the framework to create concrete Aggregator instances for the [Data Mining Process](#Implementing-the-Data-Mining-Components).
+* Such definitions are defined with `SimpleAggregationProcessorDefinition`.
+Its constructor takes several classes and a message key that is used for internationalization.
+The values of the message key in the `stringMessages*.properties` are shown in the Ui, so they should be user friendly.
-	* The current convention is, that every concrete aggregator provides its definition with a static method.
+* The current convention is, that every concrete Aggregator provides its definition with a static method.
-	* Note that the aggregator needs a constructor with the signature `(ExecutorService, Collection<Processor<ResultType, ?>>)` or an exception will be thrown upon the construction of the `AggregationProcessorDefinition`.
+* Note that the Aggregator needs a constructor with the signature `(ExecutorService, Collection<Processor<ResultType, ?>>)` or an exception will be thrown upon the construction of the `AggregationProcessorDefinition`.

-For example see the `Activator` of the `com.sap.sailing.datamining` bundle and its aggregators in the package `com.sap.sailing.datamining.impl.components.aggregators`.
+* Register the new `AggregationProcessorDefinition` to the framework by adding it to the definitions returned by the method `getAggregationProcessorDefinitions()` of the `DataMiningBundleService` of the data mining bundle.

 ## Include a Type forcefully in the GWT Serialization Policy